E-commerce

 What exactly is e-commerce SEO?

-E-commerce SEO is the discipline of improving the visibility of an online store in organic search results.
-It targets both highly transactional queries, such as a product or category name, and more informational queries, such as comparisons, buying guides, frequently asked questions, or searches related to product usage.
+E-commerce SEO is the discipline of improving a merchant site’s visibility in organic search results.
+It targets both highly transactional queries, such as a product or category name, and more informational queries, such as comparisons, buying guides, frequently asked questions, or searches related to how the product is used.

-Google Search Central also reminds us in its SEO best practices for e-commerce sites that an online store should make it easy to understand its products, categories, and offers, while providing clear signals about prices, availability, delivery, and other information useful to the buyer.
+Google Search Central also notes in its SEO best practices for e-commerce sites that a merchant site should make it easy to understand its products, categories, and offers, while providing clear signals about prices, availability, delivery, and other useful information for the buyer.

 Why e-commerce SEO is specific

-Because an online store is not just a simple showcase website.
-It must manage hundreds or thousands of URLs, variants, facets, filters, out-of-stock items, semantically close categories, and product pages that can evolve quickly.
-SEO work there is therefore more structural than on a traditional editorial site.
+Because a merchant site is not just a showcase website.
+It must manage hundreds or thousands of URLs, variants, facets, filters, out-of-stock items, semantically close categories, and product pages that can change quickly.
+The SEO work there is therefore more structural than on a traditional editorial site.

 The real goal

-The goal is not only to be visible.
+The goal is not just to be visible.
 The goal is to be visible on the right page, for the right intent, at the right stage of the buying journey.

-How e-commerce SEO works is based on several steps.
-First, search engines discover your pages through internal links, sitemaps, or other already known pages.
-Next, they crawl these pages, render them, interpret their content, and try to understand which intents they can satisfy.
+E-commerce SEO works through several stages.
+First, search engines discover your pages via internal links, sitemaps, or other already known pages.
+Next, they crawl these pages, render them, interpret their content, and try to understand which search intents they can satisfy.
 Finally, they rank them according to their relevance, perceived quality, usefulness, and many other signals.

 What Google needs to understand

-• Which is the main page for a given query.
+• What the main page is for a given query.

 • Whether the page is transactional, informational, or comparative.